Azure/osdu-developer/README.md

 - `Application Client Secret`: Specify the Application Client Secret.
 (A valid secret for the application client ID.)
 - `Application Client Principal OID`: Specify the Enterprise Application Object Id.
 (This is the unique ID of the service principal object associated with the application.)

 Upon completing the deployment, the infrastructure and software components will be automatically provisioned.
-This includes loading the software configuration through a [GitOps](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gitops-aks/gitops-blueprint-aks) approach, enabled by AKS (Azure Kubernetes Service).

 ## Additional Information